danieltomasz/danieltomasz.github.io/content/pages/about.md

 title: About
 noComment: true
 ---
-# Daniel Borek
+## Daniel Borek

 Hi!
-My name Daniel Borek.
+My name is Daniel Borek.

 I live in Brussels, Belgium and I analyse data using R and Python.

 ### An academic

 I studied physics within a MISMaP interdisciplinary programme and philosophy at University of Warsaw.

-I came to Belgium to work at Ghent University in a project about spectral parametrization of neural oscillations.
+My doctoral projects at Ghent University focusing on  spectral parametrization of neural oscillations.

+This research draws on my computational background to shed light on the brain's rhythmic (and non-rhythmic) activity.
 I am applying my skills and knowledge of statistical inference, data analysing techniques, and data visualisation to problems of understanding human brain.

-This research draws on my computational background to shed light on the brain's rhythmic (and non-rhythmic) activity.

-I am interested in neurophysiology, computational cognitive science, metascience (research on research, especially reproducibility and open science) and philosophy of science.
+My general scientific interess are neurophysiology, computational cognitive science, metascience (research on research, especially reproducibility and open science) and philosophy of science.

 ### … and data scientist